-- The Council Vision and priorities are developed together with partners and are based on consultation with local people, local businesses and a range of stakeholders through our Area Action Partnerships and the wider County Durham Partnership. - The County Durham Partnership has carried out a refresh of its vision for the county, which followed extensive consultation with partners and key stakeholders and included: - a) All 14 area action partnerships; - b) 11 County Durham Partnership thematic partnerships and sub-groups; and - c) 11 other groups including Cabinet Transformation Board and Corporate Overview and Scrutiny Management Board with invitations extended to all other non-executive members. - The agreed Vision for 2035 is that County Durham is a place where there are more and better jobs, people live long and independent lives and our communities are well connected and supportive of each other. - The Council Plan is the primary corporate planning document for the County Council and details Durham County Council's contribution towards achieving the objectives set out in the Vision for County Durham 2035.
-The County Council at its meeting in July 2022 approved a refreshed Council Plan for 2022 2026 providing Members, partners and the public a summary of our priorities for the county and informing future spending decisions in our medium-term financial plan.
-The Council Plan for 2023 2027 was further updated and approved by County Council at its meeting in February 2023. - The Council Plan is now refreshed annually in line with the annual budget and MTFP setting process and is presented to Council in February each year.
-Both the Vision for County Durham and the Council Plan are structured around the County Durham approach to Wellbeing.
+- The Council Vision and priorities are developed together with partners and are based on consultation with local people, local businesses and a range of stakeholders through our Area Action Partnerships and the wider County Durham Partnership. - The County Durham Partnership has carried out a refresh of its vision for the county followed extensive consultation with partners and key stakeholders which included: - a) All 14 area action partnerships; - b) 11 County Durham Partnership thematic partnerships and sub-groups; and - c) 11 other groups including Cabinet Transformation Board and Corporate Overview and Scrutiny Management Board with invitations extended to all other non-executive members - The agreed Vision for 2035 is that County Durham is a place where there are more and better jobs, people live long and independent lives and our communities are well connected and supportive of each other. - The Council Plan is the primary corporate planning document for the County Council and details Durham County Council's contribution towards achieving the objectives set out in the Vision for County Durham 2035.
+The County Council at its meeting in February 2024 approved a refreshed Council Plan for 2024-28 providing Members, partners and the public a summary of our priorities for the county and informing future spending decisions in our medium-term financial plan. - The Council Plan is now refreshed annually in line with the annual budget and MTFP setting process and is presented to Council in February each year.
+Both the Vision for County Durham and the Council Plan are structured around around the County Durham approach to Wellbeing.
 This is based on the best public health evidence for improving people's wellbeing through implementing community centred approaches.
-The Approach to Wellbeing is about putting people at the heart of everything we do and underpins our work to achieve the County Durham Vision, which includes the following themes and focus: - a) Empowering communities Working with communities to support their development and empowerment. - b) Being asset focused Acknowledging the different needs of communities and the potential of their assets.
+The Approach to Wellbeing is about putting people at the heart of everything we do and underpins our work to achieve the County Durham Vision, which includes the following themes and focus: - a) Empowering communities.
+Working with communities to support their development and empowerment. - b) Being asset focused.
+Acknowledging the different needs of communities and the potential of their assets.

-- c) Building resilience Helping the most disadvantaged and vulnerable and building up their future resilience. - d) Working better together Working together across sectors to reduce duplication and ensure greater impact. - e) Sharing decision making Designing and developing services and initiatives with the people who need them. - f) Doing 'with', not 'to' Making our interventions empowering and centred around you as an individual. - g) A strong evidence base Everything we do is supported by evidence informed by local conversations. - 9 The Council Plan also sets out five ambitions for the organisation, summarised as follows:
+- c) Building resilience.
+Helping the most disadvantaged and vulnerable and building up their future resilience. - d) Working better together.
+Working together across sectors to reduce duplication and ensure greater impact. - e) Sharing decision making.
+Designing and developing services and initiatives with the people who need them. - f) Doing 'with', not 'to'.
+Making our interventions empowering and centred around you as an individual. - g) A strong evidence base.
+Everything we do is supported by evidence informed by local conversations. - 9 The Council Plan also sets out five ambitions for the organisation, summarised as follows: